So you want me to talk?Wednesday, April 25th, 2012

-I love public speaking – so much that I spent most of the last three years on the road (with an average of 37 conferences a year in over 30 countries).
+I love public speaking – so much that I spent most of the last five years on the road (with an average of 37 conferences a year in over 30 countries).

 I am also a very busy man (yes, my Twitter stream might make you think otherwise, but I am not kidding) and I am getting roughly 200-300 emails a day and about an offer to speak each day.
 This is not boasting, I am happy that people want me to speak, and I don’t want to disappoint anyone.